Frequently Asked Questions

 Q: Who is Property Assess?

-A: I am an independent and fully qualified Domestic Energy Assessor (dipDEA) living in Winchester.
-I started producing residential EPCs in June 2008 and now cover the whole of Hampshire and some parts of the neighbouring counties.
+A: I am an independent and fully qualified Domestic and Commercial Energy Assessor (DipDEA, DipNDEA, CertDOCEA, DipDGDA) covering Hampshire, Berkshire and south Oxon.
+I started producing EPCs in June 2008 and qualified for non domestic EPC's in May 2015.

 Q: What is the law regarding when an EPC is needed to sell or rent my property?